-The Directors are responsible for the Firm’s risk management governance structure and how the Firm’s risk exposure must be managed in line with the Firm’s overall business objectives and within its stated risk appetite.
-This includes the governance of the process for identifying, evaluating, managing and reporting the significant risks faced by the Firm.
+The Directors are responsible for the firm’s risk management governance structure and how the firm’s risk exposure must be managed in line with the firm’s overall business objectives and within its stated risk appetite.
+This includes the governance of the process for identifying, evaluating, managing and reporting the significant risks faced by the firm.

-The Directors are ultimately responsible for ensuring that the Firm maintains sufficient capital and liquidity resources to meet its regulatory capital and liquidity requirements and to support its growth and strategic objectives.
+The Directors are ultimately responsible for ensuring that the firm maintains sufficient capital and liquidity resources to meet its regulatory capital and liquidity requirements and to support its growth and strategic objectives.
 Risk management is embedded throughout the business, with the overall risk appetite and risk management strategy approved by the Directors propagated down throughout the business as appropriate.

 4. CAPITAL ADEQUACY AND ICAAP

-The Firm’s overall approach to assessing the adequacy of its internal capital is documented in the Internal
+The firm’s overall approach to assessing the adequacy of its internal capital is documented in the Internal

-Base Capital Requirement OR Credit Risk plus Market Risk plus Counterparty Risk Capital Requirements OR Fixed Overhead Requirement
+- Credit Risk plus Market Risk plus Counterparty Risk Capital Requirements OR

-The Firm has no innovative Tier 1 capital instruments or deductions.
+The firm has no innovative Tier 1 capital instruments or deductions.

-The Directors are therefore comfortable that the Firm is adequately capitalised for Pillar 1 purposes.
-The Directors constantly monitor the performance of the Firm and capital adequacy is regularly assessed by the same.
-The Firm will also monitor risks throughout the year and decide if additional capital should be held against them.
+The Directors are comfortable this will ensure prudent capitalisation and cover for market downturns and other risks that may materialise in the short to medium term.
+The Directors constantly monitor the performance of the firm and capital adequacy is regularly assessed.
+The firm will also monitor risks throughout the year and decide if additional capital should be held against them.
 Additional risks that supplement the Pillar 1 requirements are detailed below and, where necessary, additional capital will be provided.

-5 MANAGEMENT OF RISK FRAMEWORK
+5. MANAGEMENT OF RISK FRAMEWORK